-(general case of small perturbation to an eigenmode system,
+(general case of small perturbation to an eigenmode system, the new solution is a linear combination of all the individual modes)

-The nearest modes have the highest effect, and when there are many modes on the dispersion curve (number of modes = number of cells !) the difference in E-field between cells can be extremely high.
+The nearest modes have the highest effect, and when there are many modes on the dispersion curve (number of modes = number of cells!) the difference in E-field between cells can be extremely high.